 Bringing a signaling device is an excellent decision too.
 You can bring a flare, walkie talkie, radio, or anything else to keep in contact with people back at home.
 Many states have regulations that require you to bring a signaling device for safety purposes.
 Whether you’re abiding by the law or protecting yourself, signaling devices are a must.

-Another consideration is to turn on the location services on your smartphone.
-As long as it’s waterproofed, you’ll be able to let everyone know where you’re at and when you should be back home.
+Another consideration is to turn on your smartphone’s location services.
+As long as it’s waterproof, you’ll be able to let everyone know where you’re at and when you should be back home.

 Wear a Life Vest